aws/amazon-kinesis-firehose-for-fluent-bit/README.md

 * `delivery_stream`: The name of the delivery stream that you want log records sent to.
 * `data_keys`: By default, the whole log record will be sent to Kinesis.
 If you specify a key name(s) with this option, then only those keys and values will be sent to Kinesis.
 For example, if you are using the Fluentd Docker log driver, you can specify `data_keys log` and only the log message will be sent to Kinesis.
 If you specify multiple keys, they should be comma delimited.
 * `role_arn`: ARN of an IAM role to assume (for cross account access).
+* `endpoint`: Specify a custom endpoint for the Kinesis Firehose API.

 ### Permissions